The following article is contributed by Dr. Anna Cabeca, internationally recognized gynecologist and sexual health expert.

 - Transform DHEA to testosterone and the estrogen, estradiol (9) and this natural production of estradiol occurs without a significant release of estrogens systemically in the blood.

-I along with other physicians have been able to write prescriptions for customized vaginal and topical DHEA and other hormones for decades with much positive results.
-Just this past November, 2016 the FDA approved the first DHEA vaginal suppository to address pain during intercourse.
+I along with other physicians have been able to write prescriptions for customized vaginal and topical DHEA and other hormones for decades with many positive results.
+Just this past November 2016 the FDA approved the first DHEA vaginal suppository to address pain during intercourse.

 My own clinical experience using DHEA for vaginal dryness & atrophy

 As an Emory-trained physician, I started using androgen therapy in my private practice in 1999.
 I used bioidentical DHEA and Testosterone vaginally or applied it topically to the vulvar area.
 Patients regularly came to me complaining of vaginal atrophy symptoms including vaginal dryness, irritation, pain during intercourse, and urinary leakage.
 Many suffered from libido issues.

 I routinely achieved positive results with my patients for improvements to sexual health and vaginal dryness and a reduction in irritation and pain during intercourse.
 There were regular improvements in libido, arousal, and sexual satisfaction as well.